aws-samples/aws-end-to-end-iot-amplify-demo/README.md

 ![AWS Amplify Attach Policy](./amplify_pictures/AmplifyAttachPolicy.png)

 5. According to the Amplify Docs:
->For your Cognito Authenticated Role to be able to interact with AWS IoT it may be necessary to update its permissions, if you haven’t done this before.
+>For your Cognito Authenticated Role to be able to interact with AWS IoT it may be necessary to update its permissions, if you haven't done this before.

 To do this, log into the AWS Console and choose CloudFormation from the list of services.
 Locate the parent stack of your Amplify application, if this is your first time using Amplify, the parent stack will be the only Amplify stack that does not say "NESTED".
 You can also choose based on creation time.
 The description should say "Root stack for the Amplify AWS CloudFormation provider.